Democratic memo on Russia probe under White House review

 The Democratic memo, intended as a counter to the GOP document, has deepened a partisan divide on the committee, which is supposed to be jointly investigating Russian meddling and possible connections between Russia and Trump’s presidential campaign.

-Separate investigations are underway by special counsel Robert Mueller and the Senate intelligence committee.
+The extension is the third time Bannon’s interview has been postponed as the committee negotiates the terms of his interview.
+At issue is whether the White House will allow Bannon to answer questions about his time in the Trump administration.

+“We look forward to having him before the committee once we can assure that he will be able to thoroughly answer all our questions without concerns regarding the scope of executive privilege,” said Emily Hytha, a spokeswoman for Texas Republican Rep. Mike Conaway, a leader of the panel’s Russia probe.

-On Monday the House panel voted unanimously to release the Democratic memo, sending it to the White House for a legal and national security review.
+The postponement of Bannon’s interview came as the House panel voted unanimously Monday to release the Democratic memo, sending it to the White House for a legal and national security review.

 “The White House has received a memorandum from the minority members of the House Select Permanent Committee on Intelligence,” press secretary Sarah Huckabee Sanders said after the House intelligence committee’s vote.